4d/4d-for-ios/docs/Features-PushNotification.md

 > **PREREQUISITES**
 >
-> The [4D Mobile App Server](https://github.com/4d-for-ios/4D-Mobile-App-Server) component that allows to send push notifications is integrated in 4D mono and 4D server 18R4.
+> The [4D Mobile App Server](https://github.com/4d-for-ios/4D-Mobile-App-Server) component that allows to send push notifications is integrated in 4D single-user and 4D Server.

 ## What is a push notification?